IEvenchik/IEvenchik/README.md

 ## Other "Stuff"
-* Once upon a time I used to be a graphic designer; I can still crank out an okay logo if put on the spot.
+* Once upon a time I used to be a graphic designer; I can still crank out an okay logo or T-Shirt design if put on the spot.
 * I’m a [Protagonist (ENJF)personality type](https://www.16personalities.com/enfj-personality)
 * I am [Enneagram Type Nine (The Peacemaker)](https://www.enneagraminstitute.com/type-9)